AdobeDocs/platform-learn.en/help/cja/moving-your-calculated-metrics-from-adobe-analytics-to-customer-journey-analytics.md

 ---

-# Moving your Calculated Metrics from Adobe Analytics to Customer Journey Analytics
+# Move your Calculated Metrics from Adobe Analytics to Customer Journey Analytics

 In this video, find tips for re-creating your Adobe Analytics Calculated Metrics in Customer Journey Analytics.